sime3134/g-calendar-fetcher/README.md

 - [ical.js](https://github.com/mozilla-comm/ical.js): Required for parsing the iCalendar data into JavaScript objects.
 - [@babel/runtime](https://babeljs.io/docs/en/babel-runtime): Required for using Babel's runtime features, such as async/await.

-### Peer Dependencies

 - [luxon](https://github.com/moment/luxon): Required for comparing dates and times.

 ## Installation

 You can use the library by including it in your project using a script tag or using a module bundler like Webpack.

-New - It's now also available on npm.

 ### Script tag